wata727/packer-plugin-amazon-ami-management/README.md

 Packer post-processor plugin for AMI management

 ## Description
-This post-processor assists your AMI management.
-It deletes old AMI and EBS snapshot using `amazon-ebs` builder's access configuration after bake new AMI.
+This post-processor cleanups old AMIs and EBS snapshots using `amazon-ebs` builder's access configuration after baking a new AMI.

 ## Installation
 Packer supports plugin system.
 Please read the following documentation: